Python Lecture 04 - Class Internals and Descriptors

 MyClass.method(obj, 42) # Direct call

-# Code we write
+# Code you write

 result = obj.method(42)